sir-onze/JavaVulnerableLab/README.md

 **Method 2.Very Easiest Method : VirtualBox VM**
-  The second most easiest way to use Java Vulnerable is using the VirtualBox VM which has everything set up and ready to use.
+  The second most easiest way to use Java Vulnerable is using the VirtualBox VM which has everything set up and ready to use. a

   Steps: